 Note that the battery of a riding lawn mower differs from the rechargeable battery found on some electric push mowers.
 It also differs from the battery found in a car because, unlike a car, a riding mower does not have an alternator that charges the battery as the machine operates.

 A riding lawn mower battery looks pretty simple, and in some ways, it is.
 Simply connect the correct battery cable to the correct battery terminal and away you go.
-But you can’t place just any battery in your riding lawn mower; you must use the size and design compatible with your model of mower.
+However, you can’t place just any battery in your riding lawn mower because you must use the size and design compatible with your model of mower.

 The terminals on a battery are the places where you connect the battery cables from the mower.
 The cables pull electrical power from the battery and deliver it to the mower’s starter.